chenglinli/chemical_mutagenesis/README.md

 summary.txt | Summarize the input parameters and results. variants.vcf | A genome VCF file of variants that passed the filters.
-You can view this file in the Integrative Genomics Viewer (IGV). variant_filtered.txt | A data frame of variants that passed the filters. variant_mult_alt.txt | The variants that contain more than two alternative variants.
-These SNVs are likely false positive but saved in the file just in case. gene_list_all.txt | Genes that are mutated. gene_list_top.txt | Genes that are mutated at least twice. mutations_by_chr.txt |  List mutations in individual chromosomes. mutations_by_strain.txt |  List mutations in individual strains.
+You can view this file in the Integrative Genomics Viewer (IGV). variant_filtered.txt | A data frame of variants that passed the filters. variant_mult_alt.txt | A data frame of variants that contain more than two alternative alleles.
+These vairants are likely to be false positives. gene_list_all.txt | Genes that are mutated at least once. gene_list_top.txt | Genes that are mutated at least twice. mutations_by_chr.txt |  List mutations in individual chromosomes. mutations_by_strain.txt |  List mutations in individual strains.